-My favorite rum for eggnog is Skipper Demerara Rum," confesses Blaine Adams,

-	the bar director at Barrel & Ashes.
+"My favorite rum for eggnog is Skipper Demerara Rum," confesses Blaine Adams, the bar director at Barrel & Ashes.
 "It's a dark rum from Guyana.
-It is rich,

-	bold, and flavorful with deep notes of vanilla, chocolate, and roasted coffee.
+It is rich, bold, and flavorful with deep notes of vanilla, chocolate, and roasted coffee.
 It makes the perfect addition to any eggnog."

-	"My other go-to would be the Appleton Estate 12-Year," says Adams, which

-	appeared to be the most popular choice.
-"This Jamaican rum has notes of

-	plantain, banana, and vanilla."
+"My other go-to would be the Appleton Estate 12-Year," says Adams, which appeared to be the most popular choice.
+"This Jamaican rum has notes of plantain, banana, and vanilla."

-	"If had to choose a rum for eggnog, I'd pick a nicely aged Jamaican rum such as

-	the Appleton Estate 12-Year," says Chris Chernok, the bar director at Broken

-	Spanish.
-"I personally love Appleton 12-year because it tends to be on the

-	sweeter side and I enjoy drinking it neat because of the complexity of the rum

-	itself.
-All 12 years soaking in oak barrels produces a special rum that gives me

-	notes of vanilla, caramel, and cinnamon that pair perfectly with a rich eggnog.

-	I use this rum at Broken Spanish in a classic daiquiri for guests looking for a

-	refreshing cocktail to cut through some our spicier dishes."
+"If had to choose a rum for eggnog, I'd pick a nicely aged Jamaican rum such as the Appleton Estate 12-Year," seconds Chris Chernok, the bar director at Broken Spanish.
+"I personally love Appleton 12-year because it tends to be on the sweeter side, and I enjoy drinking it neat because of the complexity of the rum itself.
+All 12 years soaking in oak barrels produces a special rum that gives me notes of vanilla, caramel, and cinnamon that pair perfectly with a rich eggnog.
+I use this rum at Broken Spanish in a classic daiquiri for guests looking for a refreshing cocktail to cut through some of our spicier dishes."

-	"Jamaican rum traditionally has a funky flavor that can withstand masking

-	ingredients like cream and eggs," concurs Tobin Shea, the bar director at

-	Redbird.
-"Because of Appleton Estate's 12 years of aging, the funk is tamed, but

-	still present—exactly what a good eggnog needs.
+"Jamaican rum traditionally has a funky flavor that can withstand masking ingredients like cream and eggs," concurs Tobin Shea, the bar director at Redbird.
+"Because of Appleton Estate's 12 years of aging, the funk is tamed, but still present—exactly what a good eggnog needs."